karlfreeman/middleman-sync/README.md

 activate :sync do |sync|
   sync.fog_provider = 'AWS' # Your storage provider
   sync.fog_directory = 'bucket-name' # Your bucket name
-  sync.fog_region = 'bucket-region-name' # The region your storage bucket is in sync.aws_access_key_id = 'super' # Your Amazon S3 access key
+  sync.fog_region = 'bucket-region-name' # The region your storage bucket is in (eg us-east-1, us-west-1, eu-west-1, ap-southeast-1 )
+  sync.aws_access_key_id = 'super' # Your Amazon S3 access key
   sync.aws_secret_access_key = 'secret' # Your Amazon S3 access secret
   sync.existing_remote_files = 'keep' # What to do with your existing remote files? ( keep or delete )